CHICAGO PEDESTRIAN ACCIDENT LAWYER

 - While foot traffic has the right of way

-- People are in the crosswalk as the light turns green
+- While people are in the crosswalk as the light turns green

-- Someone is leaving an alley, driveway, building, or private road
+- When a pedestrian is leaving an alley, driveway, building, or private road

 - When yielding would likely prevent injuries or accidents